MitryDim/fleetman/README.md

         tag: "3.6.23"
 ```
 - the repository as a image of [docker hub](https://hub.docker.com/)
-- tag as version of image
+- tag as version of image (optional) by default use 'latest' of global value tag but is not recommended

 **resources section**
 ```YAML